waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # IV.
 Solved Puzzles & Key Discoveries
 - **Pokemon Mansion B1F - Gate Switch Puzzle:** Switch at (19, 26) opens northern and western gates.
-- **Pokemon Mansion 1F - Alternating Doors Puzzle:** The switch at (3, 6) on 1F and the switch at (3, 12) on 2F control a series of alternating gates, creating one-way paths and traps.
+- **Pokemon Mansion 1F - Alternating Doors Puzzle:** The switch at (3, 6) on 1F controls the east/west gates.
+Flipping it opens the western gates (like at 17,8) and closes the eastern ones, and vice-versa.
 - **Pokemon Mansion 1F - Secret Passage:** The eastern corridor "trap" is escaped by walking through a secret passage in the impassable wall.
 The `path_planner` tool can detect these.
 - **Gate/Warp Interaction:** A tile can be both a gate and a warp.
 Even if the gate is visually closed, the warp can still be reachable and usable if listed as such in the Game State Information.